Samuel J. Seymour

-Personal life
+Early life

-Seymour was from Talbot County, Maryland.
-His parents, George and Susan Seymour, had a farm near Easton, Maryland.
-He later lived in Arlington, Virginia.
+Samuel James Seymour was born on March 28, 1860, in Easton, Maryland, to George and Susan Seymour.
+He later lived in Arlington County, Virginia.
 He worked as a carpenter and contractor, and lived most of his later life in Baltimore.
 He married Mary Rebecca Twilley in 1880.
-He died April 12, 1956, at the home of his daughter in Arlington.
+He died on April 12, 1956, at the home of his daughter in Arlington.

 Witness to Lincoln assassination

 In 1954, at the age of 94, Seymour gave his alleged account of the assassination to the journalist Frances Spatz Leighton.

 Seymour said that on April 14, 1865, when he was five years old, Sarah Cook, his nurse, along with his godmother Mrs. Goldsborough, who was the wife of his father's employer, took him to see Our American Cousin at Ford's Theater in Washington, D.C., where they sat in the balcony across the theater from the presidential box.

 He said he saw Lincoln come into the box, waving and smiling.
 Later, "all of a sudden a shot rang out ... and someone in the President's box screamed.
 I saw Lincoln slumped forward in his seat."
 Seymour watched John Wilkes Booth jump from the box to the stage.
-He remembered that, not understanding what had happened to Lincoln, he was very concerned for Booth, who broke his leg, reputedly, in the jump.
+Not understanding what had happened to Lincoln, he was very concerned for Booth, who apparently broke his leg after landing the jump.

 In 2018, a blog post by Ford's Theatre suggested some skepticism of Seymour's account because Seymour did not publicly share his childhood memory until the age of 94.
 The blog post also noted that open ticket sales did not leave records of individual ticket buyers and only around 300 of about 2,000 attendees at Ford's Theatre ever reported their accounts publicly.